zslrmhb/zslrmhb/README.md

 ### Hi there 👋

-I AM a incoming graduate student at UC Irvine primarily interested in Machine Learning, Data Science, and Computational Neuroscience.
+I AM a graduate student at UC Irvine primarily interested in Machine Learning, Data Science, and Computational Neuroscience.